Dhanashreemullaithasan/Inverse-of-matrix/README.md

 # Inverse-of-matrix

 ## AIM:
+To find a Inverse-of-matrix
 ## ALGORITHM:
 ### Step 1:
+import numpy as np
 ### Step 2:
+Get the input in integer
 ### Step 3:
+Append the list using for loop
 ### Step 4:
+For finding inverse we give inverse =np.linalg.inv
 ### Step 5:
+now print(inverse)

 ## PROGRAM: